 I won’t bore you with the details but our prognosis was grim; there was no way we were ever going to conceive naturally.
 And thus began our first round of ICSI – a form of IVF whereby, instead of being left to simply party in a petri dish, each egg is, directly, injected with one lucky hand-picked sperm, in order to further assist conception.
 At the time I felt like I took this news in my stride and coped exceptionally well, and to some extent I’m sure I did.
 However, when I look back I’m not entirely sure I was the rational being I thought I was.
 I took our first cycle incredibly seriously, I cancelled all my plans during the treatment, requested an unpaid absence from work and let IVF utterly consume me.
 I joined every infertility forum known to man, or woman, and researched and researched.
 I ate only “IVF friendly” foods, stopped working out and tried everything I could to create a warm and welcoming, peaceful home for my new baby to reside in.
 I’d kind of figured that we’d identified the problem, had been given the solution and bingo, science would take over from what nature hadn’t been able to achieve for us.

-As you’ve probably guessed, round one failed, as did rounds two, three, four and five.
+As you’ve probably guessed, round one failed, as did round two, followed by more negative pregnancy tests and treatment cycles over the months which followed.
 We’d initially decided we’d do one round and that would be it.
-Then it was two, our NHS quota, and by treatment number three, we were so completely entrenched on the IVF merry-go-round that we simply couldn’t get off.
-We’d keep on going and surely, eventually, the odds had to be in our favour, right?
+Then it was two, our NHS quota, but, we’d become so completely entrenched on the assisted reproduction merry-go-round that we were unable to drag ourselves off; we’d keep on going and surely, eventually, in the end, the odds had to be in our favour, right?

 One thing I hadn’t expected about IVF was how addictive it becomes.
-Our savings depleted and we started putting money aside each month to pay for our next round.
-I’d always said that I refused to take a break between cycles, because a break was a waste of time, but after our fifth failed attempt, I knew that neither myself, nor my marriage, was actually going to be okay, unless we took a bit of time out to reconnect and, try to, heal.
+Our savings depleted and we started putting money aside each month to pay for our next chance.
+I’d always said that I refused to take a break between treatment, because a break was a waste of time, but after a year of back to back ups and downs and more sadness than I knew what to do with, I became aware that neither myself, nor my marriage, was going to be okay.
+We needed to take time out; it was vital we learned how to reconnect, as a couple, and essential we tried to heal before amassing any further pain.
 I was carrying around huge amounts of grief and guilt.
 I was becoming increasingly depressed, yet venturing further and further into my addiction.
-It was incredibly difficult for me to take those months off and, at the time, I was so angry at my husband for even suggesting it; it felt like the beginnings of starting to give up.
-However, I got counselling, we took a holiday, I allowed myself to grieve and we came to the decision that the line had to be drawn somewhere.
-We couldn’t go on as we had done.
-Round six was going to be our final attempt and, if we weren’t successful, we’d, somehow, have to learn to live with what that meant for our future.
+It was incredibly difficult for me to take those eight weeks off and, at the time, I was so angry at my husband for even suggesting it; it felt like the beginnings of starting to stop and I wasn’t ready for that.
+But we used the time wisely and healthily; I got counselling, we took a holiday, I allowed myself to mourn and we came to the decision, together, that the line had to be drawn somewhere.
+We couldn’t go on as were.
+We decided to give IVF one final shot and, if we weren’t successful, we’d, somehow, have to learn to live with what that meant for our future.

 I’ve often likened the feelings of infertility to the seven stages of grief; disbelief, denial, bargaining, guilt, anger, depression and acceptance, and I know I experienced all of those over what we now refer to as the “dark years”.
 I also discovered that it’s fine to feel these emotions and cope, or not cope, in whatever way feels best for you.
 It’s your journey.
 And, if the truth be told, I’m still working to find acceptance.
 Even despite having my miracle; the pain, of everything we experienced, is sometimes just too raw.

-I remember my mum saying that whether we were successful, or not, I’d always carry infertility with me, that it would shape the person I am to be, and I believe that’s true.
+I remember my wise and lovely mum saying that whether we were successful, or not, I’d always carry infertility with me, that it would shape the person I am to be, and I believe that’s true.
 I no longer feel defined by my treatment but there’s definitely still a shadow of those emotions I carry around with me.
-I’ll never forget what we went through to get Sam but I’ll also never forget what a blessing he is.
+I’ll never forget what we went through to get Sam but I’ll also never forget what a blessing he is and how fortunate we are to have him.